Erd\H os-Ko-Rado theorem for $\{0,\pm 1\}$-vectors: Introduction

 Extremal problems for $\{0,\pm 1\}$-vectors were considered before (cf. \cite{DF}), but no systematic investigation happened so far.
 The aim of the present paper is to consider extending the classical Erd\H os-Ko-Rado Theorem \cite{EKR} to this setting.
+This direction of research was proposed to us by Raigorodskii.
 Before stating the main results, let us introduce some definitions.

 \begin{opr} For $0\le l,k<n$ define $\mathcal V(n,k,l) \subset \R^n$ to be the set of all $\{0,\pm 1\}$-vectors having exactly $k$ coordinates equal $+1$ and $l$ coordinates equal $-1$. \end{opr} We tacitly assume that $n\ge k+l$ and also $k\ge l$.
 Indeed, for $l>k$ one can replace a family $\mathcal V$ of vectors by $-\mathcal V = \{-v:v\in \mathcal V\}$ and have the number of $+1$'s prevail.
 Note that